Stex/setting_accessors-pitch/PITCHME.md

 ---

+What I wanted:

-In the end, I wanted to create something that would give me all of the previous solutions, but without actually having to change my database schema every single time.
+* All of the previous solutions
+* Not to change my database schema every time